Roof Inspections in Orlando, FL

 The key element of any roof maintenance program is regular roof inspection and immediate attention to all identified problems.

 Every spring and fall, call American Quality Roof Repair and a roofing contractor who understands the design of your roof system will inspect the roof.
 The spring inspection may detect signs of deterioration and items that are in need of corrective action prior to our region’s rainy season.
-This is a good time to document the condition of the roofing system in the event of strong wind conditions that accompany the tropical weather systems that pass South Florida, including the Ft.
-Lauderdale, Hollywood, and Orlando areas.
+This is a good time to document the condition of the roofing system in the event of strong wind conditions that accompany the tropical weather systems that pass South Florida, including the Orlando areas.
 This documentation will also play a key role should an insurance claim be necessary.
 The fall inspection is to assure that the roof did not sustain damage due to high wind or wind uplift separation.
 Special inspections are recommended following extraordinary situations such as:

 - New construction or equipment installed on the roof.